UiOHive/SnowyOwl/app/README.md

 * Apply a 6 parameter transformation (rotation and translations) to georeference the output, or at the very least set the vertical upwards
 * Export a DEM from the data and crop a region of interest where the whole cloud is to be saved.

-The Rasberry and the processing laptops have enough drive space to hold all of the data in their final state
+The Rasberry and the processing laptops have enough drive space to hold all of the data in their final state (for the device).
+The Pi uses scp to transfer the bin to the laptop, then moves the sent files to an archive folder.
+The laptop uses rsync with a server space to keep the OUTPUT of the processing chain in sync.